A Tree With Too Many Branches

 'A Tree With Too Many Branches' is the first solo exhibition by Singaporean artist Ang Song Nian, a body of work exploring the perceptions of human-controlled natural landscapes and limit of possibilities.
 We were engaged to design the exhibition visual identity and collaterals.

-Idea The visual identity expresses the exhibition title literally, by extending the logotype itself with extraneous strokes.
+Idea The visual identity expresses the exhibition title literally, by simply extend the logotype itself with extraneous strokes from within.
 This restrained approach mimics the artist's statement - on how we perceive to have a sense of control on natural environment through man-made potted plants.

 Exhibition Graphics The identity is implemented both as a signage, and as a projected motion graphic at exhibition space DECK.

 Memorabilia To mark the exhibition debut, a give-away papercup filled with soil and a packet of seeds is conceived and produced for the patrons.
 This memorabilia resonates with the question from the artist - "How are we defined by the environment which we try to control?".